 All of our individual actions matter.
-Together, we can shift the trajectory for students in this country.
+Together, we can shift the trajectory for students in this country when we teach and lead for equity.

 - On this page, we offer a few ways to support your current practice with tools or ideas from the framework.
 As we learn more from your experiences and those of your students, we look forward to sharing additional resources and stories.